seohg/LanguageStudy/README.md

 ## Conclusion
-Our system induces people to actively participate in learning Spanish word.
-Finding the objects that users want to know and taking a picture of the objects help them actively participate and interest in learning words.
+Through this system, people can actively learn the words.
+Our system induces people to actively participate in study rather than simply read a book and do passive learning.
+Finding the objects that users want to know and taking a picture of the objects help them actively participate in learning.
+Also, people can easily learn the words around us.
+They can know words step by step from objects they are familiar with.
+Recognizing familiar objects induces users’ interest in learning words.
+Thus, users will want to learn more things around them.

 ## Poster